The Shakespeare Line

 London Midland Newsletter

-14 December 2016: The latest London MIdland Newsletter has just been published and is available here.
+14 December 2016: The latest London MIdland Newsletter is available here.

 July 2016: Stratford-upon-Avon District Council has adopted the long-awaited Core Strategy, which is of importance to the potential reinstatement of the Stratford-Honeybourne route.
 The Inspector’s Report contains a considerable amount on this topic.
 It can be found here.